Jack Abbott (The Young and the Restless): 1980–present

 In the early 1980s, Jack begins working alongside Jill Foster, who is dating his father John.
 When John ends the relationship, Jill begins dating Jack.
 This causes tension between all three of them, and Jill and Jack split up as well.
 Jill files a sexual harassment suit against Jack and wins $10,000.
 By 1982, Jill and John reunite and get married.
 Shortly thereafter, Jack marries Patty Williams in an effort to convince his father to make him president of Jabot.
 However, Jack begins an affair with Jabot model Diane Jenkins.
 Diane continuously threatens to tell Patty about the affair to get her way.
-Once upset with Jack, Diane arranges to have Patty walk in on her and Jack sleeping together, and in the process causes Patty to miscarry her baby.
+Once upset with Jack, Diane arranges to have Patty walk in on her and Jack having sex, and in the process causes Patty to miscarry her baby.
 When Patty overhears Jack admitting that he only married Patty to get ahead in his career, Patty shoots him.
 She loses her memory of the incident, and when she regains her memory Jack chooses not to press charges.

 Next Jack has an affair with his now-stepmother Jill.
 Jack's ex-girlfriend, Lindsey Wells takes pictures and blackmails him into marrying her in 1985.
 Jack retrieves the photos and reveals that the marriage is invalid.
 Lindsey then sells the remaining pictures to Katherine Chancellor, who makes them into a puzzle and sends it piece by piece to John.
 John throws Jack out of the Abbott Mansion and divorces Jill.
 When Jill is found shot, Jack, John and Katherine are among the main suspects.
 Jack originally confesses in order to prevent his affair with Jill from going public, but the truth comes out that the killer was a masseur named Sven from the Genoa City Hotel.
 In the late 1980s, Jack and Victor Newman hire Leanna Love to write a biography on Victor.
 Unknowingly to Jack, Leanna adds a chapter that exploits the affair between Victor and Jack's sister Ashley Abbott.
 Victor believes Nikki Newman is behind the publication, and divorces her.
 He marries Leanna, which is later declared invalid.
 Victor eventually returns to Nikki, and gains reigns over Jabot Cosmetics.
 Victor fires Jack and replaces him with Brad Carlton.
 In response, Jack spitefully marries Nikki, who is again estranged from Victor.